Taylor’s 10th-inning RBI helps Brewers beat Marlins 2-1

 Josh Hader (3-0) pitched a perfect ninth with two strikeouts, lowering his ERA to 0.71.
 Drew Rasmussen pitched the 10th and earned his first career save by working around a two-out walk and stranding automatic runner Lewis Brinson at third.

 The Brewers finished 2-5 on their trip after losing the first five games.

-Miami fell to 2-7 in one-run games.
+“You’re happy with the group, and how we responded after a tough little stretch,” manager Craig Counsell said.
+“A lot of people doing good stuff is promising.”

+The Brewers have endured a wave of injuries, including in the absence of slugger Christian Yelich, who has played in only one game since April 11.

+“Anybody on the team can get it done,” first baseman Daniel Vogelbach said.
+“Yeli hasn’t been in our lineup, and people say we’re not hitting.
+But we feel like somebody every night gets a big hit or makes a play.
+As you get deeper in the season, and everybody has been through situations with runners in scoring position, that’s just going to make us better.”

-Daniel Vogelbach hit his third home run for Milwaukee, and Brinson’s second homer in the Miami seventh made it 1-all.
+Vogelbach hit his third home run in the fourth, and Brinson’s second homer in the Miami seventh made it 1-all.

 Miami’s Sandy Alcantara allowed one run in seven innings, lowering his ERA to 2.72.

+The Marlins fell to 2-7 in one-run games.
+Manager Don Mattingly second-guessed himself for deciding against a sacrifice bunt to start the 10th.
+Instead, Isan Díaz struck out against Rasmussen, dropping his average to .185.

+“That’s the one that you kick yourself,” Mattingly said.
+“You look back and say, ‘I should have done it the other way.’
+I really feel like Isan at that point is going to put this guy in play, and it’s a good chance it’s going to be on the right side.
+Then afterward, if it doesn’t work, it’s one of those where you don’t like the result.”

-The Marlins committed two errors, had two runners picked off and struck out 12 times, increasing their two-game total to 30.
+The Marlins had other issues: They committed two errors, went 0 for 6 with runners in scoring position, had two runners picked off and struck out 12 times, increasing their two-game total to 30.

-Brewers left-hander Brett Anderson, who had been sidelined since April 23 with a strained right hamstring, started and pitched three shutout innings.
+Brewers left-hander Brett Anderson, sidelined since April 23 with a strained right hamstring, started and pitched three shutout innings.

-Vogelbach made it 1-0 when he pulled a ball that barely cleared the 335-foot sign down the right field line to lead off the fourth.
+“Couldn’t have asked for anything more,” Counsell said.
+“His stuff was crisp.
+I didn’t want to let him get tired really.
+I wanted him to do what he could and build on it.”

 ERASURE